 Do we really need ABS Brakes in India

-Even though there is less chance of hitting high speeds on Indian roads, ABS brakes should be considered an essential important safety option for cars in India.
+Even though there is less chance of hitting high speeds on Indian roads, ABS brakes should be considered an essential and important safety option for cars in India.

-This is because of the so many dangers on Indian roads like cyclists, pedestrians and animals suddenly appearing before your car and making it necessary to apply hard brakes.
+This is because of the many dangers on Indian roads like cyclists, pedestrians and animals suddenly appearing before your car and making it necessary to apply hard brakes.
 During the rains the Indian roads are very slippery and when applying hard brakes on a non-ABS car, it is sure to skid and the driver will lose total steering control of the car.
 This could lead to serious accidents.
 An ABS brake in such a situation is a life saver because you can control and steer the car even during hard braking and also the car will stop at a much shorter distance than a car without ABS brakes.

 New developments in ABS brakes

 New developments in ABS brakes are 'Electronic Brakeforce Distribution' or EBD, Traction Control System or TCS, Emergency Brake Assist or EBA and Electronic Stability Control or ESC.
-These are all improvements on the basic ABS breaking system.
-Electronic Brakeforce Distribution EBD electronically adjusts the break force on each wheel individually to just below the skidding point of that wheel, Emergency Brake Assist EBA assists the driver in applying full force on the brake pedal when he applies brakes in a panic during an emergency.
+These are all improvements on the basic ABS braking system.
+Electronic Brakeforce Distribution EBD electronically adjusts the brake force on each wheel individually to just below the skidding point of that wheel, Emergency Brake Assist EBA assists the driver in applying full force on the brake pedal when he applies brakes in a panic during an emergency.